Libmagicxx v8.2.1

 ├── CHANGELOG.md # Changelog

-├── CMakeLists.txt # CMake build configuration
+├── CMakeLists.txt # Top-level CMake file

 ├── CODE_OF_CONDUCT.md # Code of Conduct